arundada9000/Words/readme.md

 ---

-✨ When your crush clicks the words, the top two will turn into circles and the bottom one into a rotated rectangle — together forming a beautiful heart that throbs with love, along with soft background music. 🎶❤️
+✨ When your crush clicks the words, the top two will turn into circles and the bottom one into a rotated rectangle, together forming a beautiful heart that throbs with love, along with soft background music. 🎶❤️

 ---